 Arugula, or rocket as it is called in Britain, was a popular aphrodisiac among the ancient Romans and ancient Egyptians.
 This mildly peppery green was quite often associated with Priapus, a minor Roman god of fertility.

 Today most proponents of arugula downplay the natural aphrodisiac properties, promoting the lettuce instead as an aid for digestion.
-But you might be surprised to discover additional arugula health benefits – including arugula benefits for sex.
+But you might be surprised to discover that there are some fantastic benefits of arugula – including arugula benefits for sex.

 Some surprising arugula health benefits